tekknolagi/isdt/lecture-notes/2-vcs.md

 in-progress or experimental changes that you want to temporarily remove from the working tree.

-To create a new stash entry, simply type `git stash` (which is shorthand for `git stash push`).
+To create a new stash entry, type `git stash` (which is shorthand for `git stash push`).
 That moves all uncommitted changes, staged or not, to the stash and leaves your working tree clean:

 ```console?prompt=$
 $ git stash